microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgSearchAcronym.md

 	WebUrl = "http://microsoft.com/deep-neural-network"
 	State = "draft"
 }
-New-MgSearchAcronym -BodyParameter $params
+New-MgBetaSearchAcronym -BodyParameter $params
 ```

-This example shows how to use the New-MgSearchAcronym Cmdlet.
+This example shows how to use the New-MgBetaSearchAcronym Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS